dahimbis/sponsorship-agent/README.md

 1. Drafting agents produce multiple cold email variations
 2. The evaluation agent chooses the best draft
 3. The formatting agent prepares it for email delivery
-4. The sending agent delivers it to the sponsor list
+4. The sending agent delivers it to the sponsor list.